 6.1 Postgraduate Research Degree provision in each Faculty is governed by the respective Faculty Postgraduate Research Sub-Committees.
-The Faculty Postgraduate Research Committees report into the University Research Degrees Sub-Committee.
-Research Degrees Sub-Committee reports to both Research and Knowledge Transfer Strategy Committee and The Awards Sub-Committee of Senate.
+The Faculty Postgraduate Research Committees report into the University Learning and Teaching Committee, Research and Knowledge Transfer Strategy Committee and Awards Sub-Committee.

-- 6.2 The Faculty Postgraduate Research Sub-Committee shall consider and make recommendations on academic matters relating to a Postgraduate Researcher's registration.
-These recommendations may require further approval at Research Degrees Sub-Committee or the Awards Sub-Committee of Senate - 6.3 The Research Degrees Sub-Committee shall consider and make recommendations on academic matters relating to a Postgraduate Researcher's registration.
-In addition, it provides University wide oversight of practice in relation to Postgraduate Research students.
-The Research Degrees Sub-Committee will recommend approval of research degree awards to the Awards Sub-Committee of Senate for all Faculties. - Each Faculty must appoint a Director of Postgraduate Research who will be responsible for the management of all matters relating to research students in the area concerned.
+6.2 The Faculty Postgraduate Research Sub-Committee shall consider and make recommendation to the Faculty Research and Knowledge Transfer Committee as appropriate, relating to postgraduate research provision.
+In addition, the Sub-Committee shall consider matters concerning individuals candidates for research awards, and to make recommendations and report to Faculty Board, External Examiners and External Experts Sub-Committee of Learning and Teaching Committee and the Awards Sub-Committee of Senate.

+Each Faculty must appoint a Director of Postgraduate Research who will be responsible for the management of all matters relating to research students in the area concerned.
 In larger Faculties the role may be shared by two or more members of academic staff.
-The Director of Postgraduate Research has overall responsibility for admission, induction, ensuring provision for external students is satisfactory, ensuring students are aware of training opportunities within the university, monitoring including Annual Progress Review, maintaining records of progress, supervision arrangements, monitoring submission rates within the four year period, ensuring correct examination procedures are followed, considering proposals for External Examiners, making recommendations to the Faculty Postgraduate Research Sub-Committee, providing opportunity for student feedback and advocating adherence to the University's Policies, e.g. Equality and Diversity Policy in all matters relating to research degrees.
+The Director of Postgraduate Research has overall responsibility for admission, induction, ensuring provision for external students is satisfactory, ensuring students are aware of training opportunities within the university, monitoring including Annual Progress Review, maintaining records of progress, supervision arrangements, monitoring submission rates within the four year period, ensuring correct examination procedures are followed, considering proposals for External Examiners, making recommendations to the Faculty Postgraduate Research Sub-Committee, providing opportunity for student feedback and advocating adherence to the University's Equal Opportunities Policy in all matters relating to research degrees.